Shaun-Roberts/Honors-Dissertation-2017/README.md

 "model_generation_code.R" is the code used to generate the models we used for the simulations.
 The models produced by you will not match those layed out in my dissertation but will be close.

-"simulation.R" is the code used to simulate the datasets.
+"Simulation Code.R" is the code used to simulate the datasets.